netceteragroup/esa-beam/README.md

 For 3D Vegatation Lab Developers
 ------------------------------------------
-There are 2 modes of development:
+There are 2 modes of development which are described in more detail below:
  1. logic development (changing the single jython implementation file, restarting BEAM, browing logfile)
  2. full development (including Java plugin infrastructure, help files, support scripts, etc.)

 Developer - simple variant: Logic-only development